 - All articles and story pitches should be sent to Editor in Chief Morgan O’Rourke (212.655.5922).
 Send a summary or the finished article and we’ll go from there.

 - Your submission has a much greater chance of publication if it is on a topic we are interested in covering.
 Before submitting, take a look at our Editorial Calendar, which should give you a good idea of what kinds of stories the magazine is currently most interested in.
-If you have a story idea that does not appear on the editorial calendar, that is fine.
-Nothing is set in stone.
+If you have a story idea that does not appear on the editorial calendar, let us know.
+Nothing is set in stone and there may still be a place in the magazine for your idea.

 - As a monthly publication, we work well in advance of its publication date, so a general rule of thumb is you should query us about a story three months prior to whichever month you wish to appear in.

 - We don’t like bulleted lists.
-Write an article with sentences rather than as outline to establish a narrative flow.
-If you want to do a “10 Reasons Why …” that can be more palatable and often works well online.
+Write an article with sentences rather than as an outline to establish a narrative flow.
+If you want to do a “10 Reasons Why …” style article that can work as well.

 - Be original.
 We will be more interested in your pitch if we haven’t heard it ten times before or already run the same article.
 To this end, try to familiarize yourself with our archives before submitting an article or pitch.